julianntulberg/mattermost-handbook/operations/operations/company-processes/publishing/publishing-guidelines/brand-and-visual-design-guidelines.md

 ### Logo variations

 The Mattermost logo is available is vertical, horizontal, and logomark-only versions.
-The logo can be represented in black, blue, or white as displayed below.
+The logo can be represented in black, denim, or white as displayed below.

 **Horizontal Logo:** Min size 100x16px